 After deploying a new cloud server you’ll need to pick a method for connecting to it.
 This guide outlines your options for remote connection and the differences between them.
-Whether you chose to receive the server password via email, SMS or in the UpCloud Control Panel only, get your password ready and read ahead.
+Whether you chose to receive the server password via email, SMS or only displayed at the control panel, get your password ready and read ahead.

 The primary way of connecting to a Linux server should be using an SSH client.

 Unix systems include OpenSSH that you can use directly through your local terminal.
 Using OpenSSH to log in with is very simple, the single command to start a connection consists of 3 parts, the application command ssh, your username, and your remote host.

 Open a terminal and type in the command below to log in using the root account.
 Replace the remote-host with the public IP of your server.
 Enter your root password when prompted.

 ssh [email protected]remote-host